Yes! You can schedule a live online info session with one of our team members at your convenience here.

 The common thread between our most successful engineers is that they are committed to their personal growth and take the program seriously.

 What is the application process?

 We are committed to setting all of our engineers up for success, and this begins before we've even met.
 After you submit your background form, we'll review your engineering background and any portfolio materials you provide.
 If we don't think you'd get enough traction with your current experience level/portfolio, we'll give you actionable feedback for what to work on and you'll be welcome to re-apply once you've executed on the feedback.

 If your background looks like a match for our program, we'll schedule you for a fundamentals check.
-This is a one-hour Google Hangout with one of the Outco staff.
-During this Hangout, we'll be learning more about one another, checking to see how well you communicate your thoughts and respond to feedback, as well as ensuring that you have mastered the fundamentals of your programming language of choice.
-Think string manipulations, traversing arrays, writing and utilizing functions -- pretty fundamental programming skills :-)
+This is a one-hour online session with one of the Outco technical coaches.
+During this session we’ll be checking to see how well you communicate your thoughts and respond to feedback, as well as ensuring that you have mastered the fundamentals of your programming language of choice.
+Think string manipulations, traversing arrays, writing and utilizing functions -- pretty fundamental programming skills.

-This admissions process has been developed over the course of 15+ classes to ensure that engineers maximize their time and value throughout the program.
+This admissions process has been developed over the 3.5+ years, 50+ classes, and over 1,100 software engineers, to ensure that engineers maximize their time and value throughout the program.